sarojadhikari/tension-factor/code/README.md

 resultTT = dev(neglnLikeT, bounds, disp=True, tol=0.005)
 print (resultTT.x, resultTT.fun)
 ```
 For the dataset-evidence ratio, we compute evidences using two "best-fit data realizations".
-For example, to compare Planck TT and EE power spectrum data, we will need to similarly also find resultEE and resultTTEE, and then compute two evidences using multinest.
+For example, to compare Planck TT and EE power spectrum data, we will need to similarly also find `resultEE` and `resultTTEE`, and then compute two evidences using multinest.
 ```python
 import pymultinest